White Sox vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lance Lynn takes the mound for the Chicago White Sox on Tuesday at Dodger Stadium against Freddie Freeman and the Los Angeles Dodgers.
-First pitch is at 10:10 PM ET for the first game of a three-game series.
+Freddie Freeman and the Los Angeles Dodgers will look to get to Mike Clevinger when he takes the mound for the Chicago White Sox on Wednesday at 10:10 PM ET.

-The Dodgers are the favorite in this one, at -227, while the underdog White Sox have +180 odds to upset.
-The total is 8.5 runs for the matchup.
+The Dodgers are listed as -275 moneyline favorites in this matchup with the White Sox (+225).
+An 8.5-run total is set for this matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.